Gaspé, Quebec: Infrastructure

 Via Rail's Montreal–Gaspé train was terminated due to unsafe trackage sometime in 2013.
 The VIA Rail Train to Gaspé was being turned in New Carlisle, 104 mi west of Gaspé.
 Via was offering bus service between New Carlisle and Gaspé.
 The line was undergoing repairs since December 2011.
-At present time Via has no plans to reinstate service on this line.
+In March 2026, Mathieu Paquette, interim president of VIA Rail, announced that the company was evaluating the possibility of a partial and incremental return of passenger train services to Gaspé.

 The Port of Gaspé has a two-sided wharf; on the one, it measures 175 m, with a depth of 8 m, and on the other measures 180 m with a depth of 10 m.
 The Port of Gaspé is accessible year-round with the occasional help of an icebreaker.

 Its near neighbour Chandler is a port of call for Le Vacancier, a ferry which links Montréal to the Îles-de-la-Madeleine.

 Education

 Centre des services scolaire des Chic-Chocs operates Francophone schools.